Gala’s Russian Food Glossary – A B C D E

 A Gift to Young Housewives – Russian classic cookbook Elena Molokhovets (first edition 1861) Translated and introduced by Joyce Toomre.
 Only one classic Russian cookbook in English I know.
 Really it is not only translation, the book has a lot of explanations by Joyce Toomre, to make easy to understand specifics of the recipes and introduction about the history of our cuisine.

-Ajika Sauce – Georgian and Abkhaz spicy sauce (dip) made from sweet pepper, garlic, herbs, and spices (some recipes include pecan and tomato) very well adapted at Russia.
+Аджик( Ajika Sauce ) – Georgian and Abkhaz spicy sauce (dip) made from sweet pepper, garlic, herbs, and spices (some recipes include pecan and tomato), very well adapted in Russia.
 Very tasty, especially homemade!
-You can find ajika at European stores in the USA.
+You can find Ajika at European stores in the USA.

-Arbuz – watermelon.
-Watermelons are grown not only on South Russia.
+Арбуз ( Arbuz ) – watermelon.
+Watermelons are grown not only in South Russia.
 In Siberia where the soil contains sand, we have small but very sweet watermelons.
 For example, the Republic of Hacasia area where my grandparents lived.

-Arbuz Mochonii – fermented or pickled watermelon.
+Арбуз солёный ( Arbuz Solionii )– fermented or pickled watermelon.
 The best in wooden barrels.
 We serve it as an appetizer.
 It is usually slightly spicy.
 I personally, never like but some people love them.

 B